The Missing Adapter Layer for Research Computing: The Adapter Layer Problem

 \textbf{Vendor and infrastructure dependency.} Cloud-based provisioning tools are typically tied to a single provider's infrastructure.
 Local GPU workstations owned by a research group cannot be brought into the same access model, creating a split between managed cloud resources and unmanaged local hardware.
 Researchers develop workflows that work on one but not the other, and switching between them requires manual reconfiguration.

 Together, these four gaps define the adapter layer problem.
-Figure~\ref{fig:sankey} shows how each gap maps directly to an architectural component in our solution.
-The key observation is that none of these gaps can be addressed by improving provisioning tooling --- they require a fundamentally different layer that sits between the provisioned resource and the researcher.
+Figure~\ref{fig:sankey} shows how each one maps directly to an architectural component in our solution.
+The key observation is this: none of these gaps can be closed by improving provisioning tooling.
+They are not provisioning problems at all they are symptoms of a missing layer that sits between the provisioned resource and the researcher, and they can only be addressed there.